kwaldenphd/python-authoring-environments/README.md

 # Lab Notebook Template

-[Click here]() to access the lab notebook template as a Jupyter Notebook (Google CoLab, ND Users).
+[Click here](https://colab.research.google.com/drive/13XsSSsqt3AmjLYKjdTn0pvQ1406anah3?usp=sharing) to access the lab notebook template as a Jupyter Notebook (Google CoLab, ND Users).

-SCREENSHOT

-To download the notebok from Google Colaboratory (as a `.ipynb` file): `File` (top-left corner) -> `Download` -> `Download as .ipynb`
+To download the notebok from Google Colaboratory (as a `.ipynb` file): `File` (top-left corner) -> `Download` -> `Download as .ipynb`.
 Once you have downloaded the file on your local computer, you can move it into a designated folder for this lab/class.

 # Overview